-The Tour de Gourze (tour de Gourze in french) is a former watchtower located at the top of Mont de Gourze in the commune of Bourg-En-Lavaux at an altitude of 923 metres.
+The Gourze Tower (tour de Gourze in french) is a former watchtower located at the top of Mont de Gourze in the municipality of Bourg-En-Lavaux at an altitude of 923 metres.

 The presence of this tower is attested in the 13th century and certainly built some time before.
 It belonged to the bishopric of Lausanne until 1536, when Bern invaded the Pays de Vaud and seized the tower.
 It was then abandoned and restored at the end of the 19th century.